lkemery/Nepe/README.md

 Aspen is back with Sarel who absorbs the unicorn and turns into Selune.

 Varis explained to Selune what kind of trouble our party.

+Balazar get his axed fixed.

+Selune asks us to seal off the Underdark and put Varyis on the Throne.

+Large Half Orc Berzerker wearing Armor and has a Long Lance.
+His name is Urog DaBub.

+We take a long rest.

+Varis teleports us back to Stone Hill Inn, but we travel back to Trancendor Mannor.